 The most important distinction between using a portable vaporizer and smoking dry herbs is the actual substance that is being inhaled by the consumer: vapor versus smoke.

-Vaporization occurs when hot air is blasted through dry herb flowers and, in the process, absorbs their chemical compounds in a way that produces the THC-laden vapor.
+Vaporization occurs when hot air is blasted through dry herbs and, in the process, absorbs their chemical compounds in a way that produces the THC-laden vapor.
 Vapor is known for being far less imposing than smoke: After the user exhales from a vaporizer, the aroma lingers for a moment and disappears almost immediately.
 This is what is known as convection heating.

 There is also the issue of discretion.
 If you use a dry herb vaporizer -- particularly in locations that might not welcome the idea of you doing so -- being discreet is often of the utmost importance.
 Vaporizers’ lack of smell is a definite advantage for people who want to blaze on the go but do not want anyone to be any the wiser.